«— The State and Socialist Strategy 3 —»

 7. Nicos Poulantzas, Political Power and Social Classes, 1973.

-Stephen Maher is a Post-Doctoral Fellow at Ontario Tech University, and Associate Editor of the Socialist Register.
-He is also the author of Corporate Capitalism and the Integral State: General Electric and a Century of American Power.
+Stephen Maher is assistant professor of economics at SUNY Cortland and associate editor of the Socialist Register.
+He is the author of Corporate Capitalism and the Integral State: General Electric and a Century of American Power (Palgrave, 2022).
+Maher is co-author, along with Scott Aquanno of The Fall and Rise of American Finance: From JP Morgan to Blackrock.

 Rafael Khachaturian is a political theorist with research interests in modern and contemporary political thought, critical social theory, and theories of democracy and the state.
 He is a Mellon Postdoctoral Fellow at the University of Pennsylvania's Andrea Mitchell Center for the Study of Democracy.
 His website is at rafaelkhachaturian.com and tweets at @rafkhach.